ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/deploying/template.md

 ### `getPrimaryBranch()`

-This method determines what Addon Docs considers to be your primary branch, which is where links such as "edit this page" will point.
+This method determines what AddonDocs considers to be your primary branch, which is where links such as "edit this page" will point.
 By default, this branch is `master`, but you can override this method to choose a different branch instead, e.g. `develop`.

 ## Removing a deployed version